rohanrajpal/Beckn-API/README.md

 ```
 Description :
 1. port: it is server port number on which this jar will run
+2. ehcache: The ehcache have been added which will cache the lookup api data fetched from the registry for the defined hours.
-2. beckn.persistence.type: the pipe separated value for persistence strategy.
+3. beckn.persistence.type: the pipe separated value for persistence strategy.
 Currently allowed values are http & db-postgres.
 Value http means response will be pushed to the        url mentioned in the  http_entity_endpoint parameter.
 If db-postgres used then response will be saved in database.
 Any other value is not allowed.
-3. beckn.entity.type: the allowed values are bap or bpp.
+4. beckn.entity.type: the allowed values are bap or bpp.
 Depending on the value provided, jar will all auto configuration internally and start working accordingly .
 Any other        value is not allowed.

     2. adaptor-config-bap.json
 ```bash